 1st Cavalry Division, Horse Cavalry Detachment (Fort Hood, Texas)

 Marshal: Doug Bousselot

 The Budweiser Clydesdales have been the symbol of Anheuser-Busch for more than 75 years.
 They were formally introduced on April 7, 1933, to celebrate the repeal of Prohibition.
 Only the finest horses make the Budweiser Clydesdale hitch after meeting strict requirements in appearance and temperament.
 All Budweiser Clydesdales must be a gelding at least four years of age, stand 72 inches at the shoulder when fully mature, weigh between 1,800 and 2,300 pounds, have a bay coat, four white legs, a white blaze, and a black mane and tail.
 In the early days of brewing, Dalmatians were bred and trained to protect the horses and guard the wagon when the driver went inside to make deliveries.
-Today, Dalmatians serve as the mascot to every Clydesdale hitch.
-This year marks the Budweiser Clydesdales’ 62nd year in the Rose Parade.
+Today, Dalmatians serves as the mascot to every Clydesdale hitch.
+This year marks Budweiser Clydesdales’ 62nd year in the Rose Parade.